 Risk Management Options

-Risk management as a shared or centralised activity must accomplish the following tasks: identity concerns; identify risks & risk owners - evaluate the risks as to likelihood and consequences; assess the options for accommodating the risks; prioritise the risk management efforts; develop risk management plans; authorise the implementation of the risk management plans; track the risk management efforts and manage accordingly.
+Risk management as a shared or centralised activity must accomplish the following tasks: identity concerns; identify risks and risk owners - evaluate the risks as to likelihood and consequences; assess the options for accommodating the risks; prioritise the risk management efforts; develop risk management plans; authorise the implementation of the risk management plans; track the risk management efforts and manage accordingly.
 It is possibilities that are being accommodated.
 It is management's job to do the planning that will accommodate the possibilities.
 The customer is the final judge, but internal goals should be to a higher level than customer expectations.

 The key words in risk management are: proactive; management; accommodate; acceptably; professional; possibility.
 The need for new risk assessment and management techniques is required to continuously track down potential and critical risks, and to develop strategies for handling these risks, for example: during product development.
 It is obvious that without a strong risk management plan as part of the process, a company will waste time, money, and resources, and will fail to manage their projects correctly.